111 Colchester Avenue

 - The Clinical Pastoral Education Program

-- Providing Bibles and other spiritual literature and lending books from the SRC Library
+- Providing Bibles and other spiritual literature

 - Providing information on the multi-cultural/spiritual traditions of religious faith-groups